Kim Suk-won (general): Biography

 Born in Seoul, Kim was sent to Japan for studies in 1909 just before the Empire of Korea was annexed by Japan.

 Kim entered the 27th class of the Imperial Japanese Army Academy in 1913.
 At that time, there were several students from Korea enrolled at the military academy.
 Many of those who opposed the annexation had already left to join in the movements for Korean independence; others followed the advice of Ji Cheong-cheon, who argued that they should stay and learn military skills from the Japanese before joining the independence movements.
 However, Kim saw the annexation of Korea as an opportunity for advancement, and a chance to prove his loyalty to Japan.
 Following his 1915 graduation, Kim was assigned to the IJA 4th Division, based in Osaka.
 In 1917, Kim was promoted to the rank of first lieutenant.

 Invasion of Manchuria

 During the 1931 invasion of Manchuria, Kim was captain of a mechanised artillery division, which had a distinguished combat record.
 After the 1937 outbreak of the Second Sino-Japanese War, Kim was further promoted to major, and assigned to the IJA 20th Division based outside of Seoul, which was a singular indication of the trust that he had attained within the Japanese military.
-In May 1937, Kim led the 74th Infantry Regiment (based in Hamhung and commanded by Kim Ik Uk) on a mission to eradicate Kim Il Sung's bandits in the border area around Baekdu Mountain.
-However, his force of about 2,000 men walked into a trap set by Kim Il Sung at Chiensan Pass, some distance north of Hyesanjin and Kim Il Sung's ten heavy machine guns mowed down Kim Suk Won's Japanese troops.
-Kim escaped the encounter with only 200 survivors.